visualitypl/textris/README.md

 - built-in support for the Twilio API thanks to the [twilio-ruby](https://github.com/twilio/twilio-ruby) gem
 - multiple, per-environment configurable and chainable delivery methods
 - extensible with any number of custom delivery methods (also chainable)
-- background and scheduled processing thanks to integration with the [sidekiq](https://github.com/mperham/sidekiq) gem
+- background and scheduled texting thanks to integration with the [sidekiq](https://github.com/mperham/sidekiq) gem
 - support for testing using self-explanatory `Textris::Base.deliveries`
 - simple, extensible, fully tested code written from the ground up instead of copying *ActionMailer*